alex-drake/R-for-Analysts/README.md

 # R-for-Analysts
-Introduction to using R and RStudio for analysts

-Course originally delivered as part of the Outcomes Insight and Analysis Skills for Analysts Sessions at Transport for London
+Introduction to using R and RStudio for analysts, originally delivered as part of the Outcomes Insight and Analysis Skills for Analysts Sessions at Transport for London.